codan-vidass/MineOfficeAppliance/README.md

 (The above is important because not all command-line interfaces will work with the Vagrant box.
 For example, there are many problems using git-bash directly.)

 2. Change into "MineOfficeAppliance" directory.
-3. Copy *debian-jessie.ova* into the template directory.
-This is an OVA built from the debian.jessie64.box file.
+3. Copy *debian-8.9.0-amd64-netinst.iso* into the *resources* directory.
+It can be obtained from https://www.debian.org/releases/jessie/debian-installer/
-4. Copy *rear_2.2_amd64.deb* into the target/rear directory.
+4. Copy *rear_2.2_amd64.deb* into the *target/resources* directory.
 This is used to install the REAR software for backup/imaging.
+It can be obtained from http://download.opensuse.org/repositories/Archiving:/Backup:/Rear:/Snapshot/Debian_8.0/amd64/
 5. Run from the command prompt `./buildall.sh`
   * This process can take over 5 minutes
   * Sometimes this appears to get stuck, but pressing the ENTER key can trigger the display to update.